julianencisoizquierdo/ML_Python_Titanic/README.md

 ## Usage

-To run the analysis, open the `XXX` notebook and execute each cell sequentially.
+To run the analysis, open the `titanic_julian_enciso.ipynb` notebook and execute each cell sequentially.
 Ensure that the required datasets are in the correct file paths.

 ## Dependencies